Officeworks

 Officeworks is a chain of Australian office supplies stores operated under parent company Wesfarmers.

 The company was established in 1994 by Coles Myer.
-Its head office is located in Bentleigh East, Melbourne.
+Its head office is located in Chadstone, Melbourne.
 The store concept adopted by Officeworks was based on the US chain Office Depot.

 As of 2022, in Australia there are 4 stores in ACT, 51 stores in NSW, 1 store in NT, 33 stores in QLD, 10 stores in SA, 2 stores in TAS, 50 stores in VIC, and 16 stores in WA.

 History

 Formation to 2008

 The first Officeworks store opened in the inner city suburb of Richmond in Melbourne on 16 June 1994.

 IT retailer Harris Technology, purchased by Coles Myer in 1999, became a subsidiary of Officeworks.
 Viking Australia (a subsidiary of Office Depot) was purchased by Coles Myer in December 2002 and was merged with Officeworks Direct to form Officeworks BusinessDirect, which then became Officeworks Business.

 In late 2006 Officeworks opened its 100th store in South Yarra, just kilometres from the first store in Richmond.
 Following the purchase of Coles Group by Wesfarmers in November 2007, Officeworks and Harris Technology became part of Wesfarmers' Home Improvement and Office Supplies division.